End of tenancy cleaning checklist

 • Mop hard floors and laminate

-Dirt and mildew are most visible and least tolerable in bathrooms.
-Toilets, showers, tiles and baths should be cleaned and polished as well as possible.
+Dirt and mildew can be an issue in bathrooms.
+Toilets, showers, tiles and baths should be cleaned as thoroughly as possible.

 • Clean basins, taps and fittings